-The Short Form Campaign Financial Statement is designed to accommodate committees that do not have transactions beyond simple contributions and expenditures.
-It does not cover any other reporting requirements, such as loans and in-kind contributions.
+The Short Form Campaign Financial Statement is designed to accommodate committees that do not have transactions beyond simple contributions and expenditures; it does not cover any other reporting requirements, such as loans and in-kind contributions, which are required by W. Va.

-The Long Form Campaign Financial Statement includes all sections necessary to report all types of financial activities that must be reported under W. Va.
 Code § 3-8-5a.

+The Long Form Campaign Financial Statement includes sections with all types of financial activities that must be reported under W. Va.
+Code § 3-8-

-If a committee answers "Yes" to any of the following questions, a Long Form must be used:
+5a.
+If a committee answers, "Yes," to any of the following questions, a Long Form must be used:

-- Has your committee received any loans? - Has your committee held any fundraisers? - Has your committee received any miscellaneous receipts, such as refunds or checking account interest? - Does your committee have any unpaid bills or loans? - Have you or anyone else made an in-kind contribution to your campaign? - Has your committee given or received a transfer of excess campaign funds?
+- Has your committee received any loans? - Has your committee held any fundraisers? - Has your committee received any miscellaneous receipts, such as refunds or checking account interest? - Does your committee have any unpaid bills or loans? - Have you or anyone else made an in-kind contribution to your campaign? - Has your committee given or received a transfer of excess campaign funds? - Has your PAC made any Independent Expenditures within this reporting period?

-The short and long finance forms require both the candidate or committee name and the treasurer's contact information.
+Both the short and long finance forms require both the candidate or committee name and the treasurer's contact information.
 The candidate, agent, or treasurer must also sign the oath or affirmation at the end of the form.